 Bart represents the Committee on the Estates Committee.

-Michael is the President of the Middle Temple Young Barristers' Association (MTYBA) for 2018 and has served on the MTYBA committee for several years prior to this.
+Michael is an elected member of Hall, and former President of the Middle Temple Young Barristers' Association (MTYBA) (2018, 2019).
+Michael is currently a lawyer at HM Treasury, and has served in several roles as a legal adviser in government.
+He is the Co-Chair of the Inn’s Employed Bar Working Group, an elected member of the Bar Council and the Young Barristers’ Committee.
 Michael is committed to representing the interests of all the Inn's junior members, with a particular focus on promoting positive mental health and wellbeing.

 Michael is the current President of the Middle Temple Young Barristers' Association (MTYBA).

 Monifa Walters-Thompson was called to the bar in 2014 and practices family law at Garden Court Chambers.
 She is involved in the pupillage and mentoring committee in chambers and dedicated to assisting people from minority backgrounds gain access to the bar and benefit from inclusion in the workings of the Inn.